-Professor Maciej Lewenstein – one of the top theoretical physicist in his generation received the degree honoris causa of the University of Warsaw.
+Professor Maciej Lewenstein – one of the top theoretical physicist in his generation received a honoris causa degree of the University of Warsaw.

 – It is an honor for me to be awarded by my Alma Mater – Prof. Maciej Lewenstein said during the ceremony.
 Physicist graduated studies at the Faculty of Physics of the University of Warsaw in 1978.
 Next, he has been working, among others, in Essen, Harvard and Hanover.
 Since 2005, Prof. is an employee of the Catalan Institution for Research and Advanced Studies.
 In his speech he stressed also that UW scientists like Prof. Iwo Białynicki-Birula and Prof. Kazimierz Rzążewski had a great influence on his personality, research and further scientific career.